szaidimitre/SYST530-Peril-Notebook/README.md

 If you would like to interact with the notebook, please use this URL and follow the instructions in the lesson plan if it is your first time using Jupyter Notebooks: https://mybinder.org/v2/gh/szaidimitre/SYST530-Peril-Notebook/master.

 If you would like to interact with the notebook on your own computer, please download the notebook (SYST530 Notebook.ipynb) as well as the data (Peril_Dataset.xlsx).

+Please ignore the requirements.txt file as it is used by Binder (https://mybinder.org/).